paulscherrerinstitute/ecmccfg/examples/test/iocshUtils/README.md

           <expression> : Calculation expression (see exprTK for available functionality).
 Examples:
                          Simple expression:"5.5+${TEST_SCALE}*sin(${TEST_ANGLE}/10)".
                          Use of "RESULT" variable: "if(${TEST_VAL}>5){RESULT:=100;}else{RESULT:=200;};".
+                         Strings are used within '<str>': "'test'='test'".
+Note: expression result must be numeric and not string (in this case expression result is 1 => <envVarName> will be set to "1").
           <format>     : Optional format string.
 Example "%lf", "%8.3lf", "%x", "%04d" or "%d", defaults to "%d".
                          Can contain text like "0x%x" or "Hex value is 0x60%x".
                          Must contain one numeric value where result of expression will be written.